KHLDONN/ender-3-v3-ke-happy-hare-mmx-mmu/README.md

 This is just what worked on my own printer.
 Use it at your own risk.
 You can break stuff or void your warranty, so make a backup of your configs before you start.

 ## 1. Enable root and SSH into the printer
-first enable the root from the printer screen nebula pad, then connect to the printer:
+First enable root from the printer screen (Nebula Pad), then connect to the printer.

 ssh root@here enter your printer ip, and use the password: